-Biden’s second try at student loan cancellation moves forward with debate over plan’s details
+Biden’s second try at student loan cancellation moves forward with debate over the plan’s details

 “My administration is doing everything it can to deliver student debt relief to as many as we can, as fast as we can,” Biden said.

-The negotiators meet virtually for two-day sessions starting Oct.
+The negotiators meet virtually for two-day sessions on Oct.
 10, Nov.
 6 and Dec.
 11.

 The Associated Press education team receives support from the Carnegie Corporation of New York.
 The AP is solely responsible for all content.